Yairah Amit

-Yairah Amit (born 19 October 1941 in Tel Aviv) is an Israeli biblical scholar.
+Yairah Amit (Hebrew: יַעֲרָה עָמִית; born 19 October 1941 in Tel Aviv) is an Israeli biblical scholar.
 Amit studied at the Hebrew University of Jerusalem before doing a PhD at Tel Aviv University under the supervision of Meir Sternberg.
 She is currently Professor of Biblical Studies at Tel Aviv University.
 In 2012 a Festschrift was published in her honor.
 Words, Ideas, Worlds: Biblical Essays in Honour of Yairah Amit (ISBN 1-90753-450-4) included contributions from Athalya Brenner, Cheryl Exum, and Yael Feldman.